slack-ruby/slack-ruby-bot-server/README.md

 ### Stable Release

-You're reading the documentation for the **next** release of slack-ruby-bot-server.
-Please see the documentation for the [last stable release, v0.10.0](https://github.com/slack-ruby/slack-ruby-bot-server/blob/v0.10.0/README.md) unless you're integrating with HEAD.
+You're reading the documentation for the **stable** release of slack-ruby-bot-server, v0.11.0.
 See [UPGRADING](UPGRADING.md) when upgrading from an older version.

 ### Try Me